Michael-py/portfolio/README.md

 - If an item is on sale or promo, the sale price or the promo price is considered for that item.
 - A list of products is displayed to the user sorted from the cheapest to the costliest.
 - The user selects which products they want from each store
-- The algorithm takes this as input and compares the prices of the products accross all stores, and recommends the store that gives the best value for the user's money.
+- The algorithm takes this as input and compares the prices of the products across all stores, and recommends the store that gives the best value for the user's money.

 The stores of interest for this project include;